marzafiee/Womens-Tennis-Performance-Analysis/README.md

 # Women's Tennis Performance Analysis
+## Are You Better Off Focusing on Court Surface, Break Point Conversion Rate, or Your Dominant Hand to Win in Tennis?
+Insights from Women’s Grand Slam Matches (2018-2022)
 This project performs a statistical analysis of women's tennis performance, focusing on the relationship between various factors (such as court surface) and player success.
 Specifically, the analysis addresses research questions such as:
 - Does the type of court surface affect the number of wins per player?
 - Are certain players more successful on specific court surfaces?